CongZheng1208/Game-of-Life-Simulation-System/README.md

 Purpose
 -------

-This project serves as a starting point for the PHAS0100 2021/22 Assignment 1 Game of Life Simulation coursework.
+This project serves as a starting point for the Game of Life Simulation.
 It has a reasonable folder structure for [CMake](https://cmake.org/) based projects, that use [CTest](https://cmake.org/) to run unit tests via [Catch](https://github.com/catchorg/Catch2).

-Further information on the specific project is left as an exercise for the student.

 Credits